HOME

 • a scientist by training with a PhD on bat behaviour (long time ago – 1983)

-• a trustee and former Chair of the excellent World Land Trust – click here
+• a former Chair of the excellent World Land Trust – click here

-• an author (click here) with a new book coming out this summer ↓ ↓ ↓
+• an author (click here) with a new book out this summer ↓ ↓ ↓

-My new book, Reflections, will be published in less than four months – on 4 July.
+My new book, Reflections, was published on 4 July.

-Have a look at what is in it, what people say about it, and maybe order a copy to be sent to you on publication day – click here.
+Have a look at what is in it, what people say about it, and maybe order a copy from the publisher – click here.

 Chris PackhamIf I were ‘king for a day’, Avery would be instantly installed as the benign dictator of conservation in the UK.
 If you love wildlife, read this, think about this, and act upon this.